Welcome to Dam Square

 Nieuwe Kerk

-Adjacent to the Royal Palace is the Nieuwe Kerk, or New Church, which may seem ironic given its age.
-This Gothic-style church dates back to the 15th century and serves as a venue for royal weddings and other important ceremonies.
-Inside, you’ll find exquisite stained glass windows and impressive organ music that adds to the spiritual ambiance.
+Adjacent to the Royal Palace is the Nieuwe Kerk, or New Church, a stunning example of Gothic architecture dating back to the 15th century.
+Despite its name, the church is steeped in history and serves as a venue for royal ceremonies.
+Inside, visitors can admire exquisite stained glass windows and enjoy the majestic sound of its organ.

 National Monument

-Standing tall in the center of Dam Square is the National Monument, a memorial dedicated to the victims of World War II.
-This iconic obelisk-shaped structure serves as a reminder of the city’s resilience during those challenging times.
-It’s a place of reflection and an important symbol of Dutch history.
+The National Monument, a prominent white stone pillar, stands in the center of Dam Square.
+Designed by J.J.P.
+Oud and erected in 1956, it serves as a memorial to the victims of World War II.
+This iconic structure is a place of reflection and an enduring symbol of Dutch resilience.

 Exploring the Surroundings